Let your food be your medicine

 Neat orange juice for vitamin C.

-• Glass of freshly squeezed orange juice; mixed citrus would be better still; perhaps half a grapefruit or mandarin; make sure you include the pulp.
-Orange juice bioflavonoids are a must.
+• Glass of freshly squeezed orange juice; mixed citrus would be better still.
+Make sure you include all the pulp.

 • Apple on the way to work?
-There's plenty of research proving that an apple a day is no old wives' tale.
+There is plenty of research proving it is no old wives' tale.

 Thursday